deepset-ai/haystack-integrations/integrations/milvus-document-store.md

 ## Usage

+Once installed, to use the `MilvusDocumentStore`, first start up a Milvus service by following the [Start Milvus](https://milvus.io/docs/install_standalone-docker.md#Start-Milvus) instructions on the documentation.

-Once installed, you can import and use the `MilvusDocumentStore` as follows
+You can then import and use the `MilvusDocumentStore` as follows:

 ```python
 from milvus_haystack import MilvusDocumentStore